 Even though I do not offer hosting and domain plans for my clients, I do offer maintenance plans which is where many site owners will see the most value.
 My maintenance plans do not require any commitment, so you can pickup service if and when you need to.
 I do recommend that site owners have their websites updated at least every 2-3 months, but this isn’t a hard and fast rule.
 To learn more about my maintenance options available, please visit : Maintenance Plans

 If you don’t want to worry about setting up a maintenance plan, I’m also available for hire if the need arises.
-Although maintenance plans are recommended, I also know that it doesn’t work for every budget and I am to offer flexible options as long as I am able to.
+Although maintenance plans are recommended, I also know that it doesn’t work for every budget.

 While “in-house” hosting isn’t a bad alternative from someone you trust working with you should always research your options before making a commitment.
 A good resource to compare hosts can be found here: http://www.whoishostingthis.com/hosting-reviews/